 In order to have a domestic violence case dismissed or secure a not guilty verdict, you need a skilled and experienced attorney on your side, fighting for you rights.

-At Elmen Legal, I will prepare the necessary motions asking the judge to dismiss your case, and showing the evidence in the light most favorable to you.
+As your Ann Arbor criminal defense lawyer, I will prepare the necessary motions asking the judge to dismiss your case, and showing the evidence in the light most favorable to you.
 Depending on the unique circumstances of your case, I may be able to have the case against you dismissed, or have illegally obtained evidence suppressed, which can lead to a successful plea bargain or dismissal of your case.

 I will highlight your good character, the lack of a serious criminal record, and the circumstances surrounding your arrest.